-I imagine a good proportion of my bike-obsessed readers (you know who you are) will be wondering why the hell I’m asking them to support an adventure film project in which cycling does not utterly dominate the screen.
+I imagine a good proportion of my bike‐obsessed readers will be wondering why the hell I’m questioning why anyone would travel the world by any means other than the bicycle.

-But think about this… what if cycling itself isn’t actually the point of cycle touring at all?
+But what if cycling itself isn’t actually the point of cycle touring at all?

 What if it’s really just a means to an end, a way of accessing a certain type of travel experience – and what if that end was also possible to be reached by other means too?

-This question was the starting point that led to last year’s expedition in Iran.
+This question was the starting point that led to the Karun expedition in Iran.

 Originally I’d dreamed of a kind of crazy cultural‐geographical circumnavigation of the nation, using means of transport appropriate to the region – sea‐kayaking the Caspian coast, cycling the north‐western mountains, trekking the Zagros, descending to the Persian Gulf by packraft, motorbiking the south coast, then finishing up with some kind of desert crossing back up north.